It is extraordinary how expectation is such a fundamental part of our DNA. How we manage it can affect our mood, our happiness and our stress levels.

 To rectify this negativity it is important you perform a mental log out.

 Stand back from life.
-Get into a zone-free thinking space and look up ‘ Headspace ‘.
+Get into a zone-free thinking space and review your anticipation mode.
 This will encourage a more balanced perspective.
 Reflect on your worries within their contextual environment.
 Will it happen?
 Is it real or just perceived?
 Is it important?
 Can I discuss it with a colleague?
 Can I really influence the outcome?
 What are the good things I should look forward to?
 Talk to positive, happy friends and slowly your anticipations will meet your real expectations.

-The standing back, logging out or stepping off the continuous treadmill or whatever we want to call it will always have a beneficial effect.
+The standing back, mentally logging out or stepping off the continuous treadmill or whatever we want to call it will always have a beneficial effect.
 You will enjoy life with a more contented outlook.
 It is rather like your friends and colleagues who will write long lists of the things they must do.
 It does not mean that things get done.
-In fact the lists may get longer.
+In fact the lists may get longer but the action itself of listing can be very reassuring and affirmative psychologically.